Senator George Norris State Historic Site

 McCook, NE 69001-3142

 George Norris changed rural life by working in a big city—Washington, D.C.
 As a U.S. Senator, he fathered the Rural Electrification Act that brought electric power to farms across the nation.
 He changed Nebraska’s government by convincing citizens a one-house Unicameral legislature would serve them best.
 Norris spent over forty years in the U.S. Congress, fighting to make life better for the common people.
 This humble house in McCook served as his home base from 1902 to 1944.
-The house and all its furnishings were donated to History Nebraska by Norris’s wife, Ellie, in 1968.
+The house and all its furnishings were donated to the Nebraska State Historical Society by Norris’s wife, Ellie, in 1968.

 Norris represented Nebraska in Congress for over forty years.
 And he changed not just Nebraska, but the entire U.S. Norris believed that everyone should have access to electricity and sponsored the Rural Electrification Act.
 Some thought his controversial support for public power was socialistic or un-American.
 The REA ran into some resistance, but passed and brought new light and new life to farms across the country